 In October 2011, Argyll Tidal Limited (ATL) received an Agreement for Lease (AfL) with the Crown Estate under Section 3 of the Crown Estate Act 1961.
 This agreement initiated the investigation of the potential for development of a demonstration tidal energy array of up to 3 MW in the North Channel off the western coast of the Mull of Kintyre, Argyll and Bute, Scotland.
-ATL is working with Nautricity Limited (NL), a Scottish tidal energy technology developer.
+ATL worked with Nautricity Limited (NL), a Scottish tidal energy technology developer.

-During the feasibility and design stages of the development ATL sought a grid connection offer from the local distribution network operator (DNO) Scottish Hydro Electric Power Distribution (SHEPD).
+During the feasibility and design stages of the development, ATL sought a grid connection offer from the local distribution network operator (DNO) Scottish Hydro Electric Power Distribution (SHEPD).
 Due to Transmission Network constraints in the wider Argyll and Bute region and the limited capacity of the Local Distribution Network, for technical reasons it became clear that without construction of extensive and costly new grid infrastructure it would not be possible to connect more than a single CoRMaT device to the existing electricity network.
 ATL therefore abandoned plans for a multi-device array and refocused the development to a single 500kW demonstration device.
-As the capacity of the development was now less that 1MW, Marine Scotland Licencing Operations Team (MS-LOT) confirmed that the Development would only require a Marine License only.
+As the capacity of the development was now less than 1MW, Marine Scotland Licencing Operations Team (MS-LOT) confirmed that the Development would only require a Marine License only.
 MS-LOT also confirmed that consent application would require robust supporting environmental information but not a formal Environmental Statement (ES) under the Environmental Impact Assessment (EIA) Regulations.

 As the development would also include onshore elements to facilitate the connection of the device to the existing grid connection, an onshore planning application to the local planning authority (Argyll and Bute Council) was also required.